warren-bank/node-translate-webextension-strings/README.md

     [optional] Skip output languages for which the output file already exists.
     Default: Disabled.
 Overwrite if exists.

+"--nb"
+"--no-break"
+"--no-break-on-error"
+    [optional] When translating multiple output languages and one encounters an error, print a log statement and continue processing the remaining output languages.
+    Default: Disabled.
+The library throws an error, and the command-line utility exits with code.

 "--debug"
     [optional] Writes raw data files to output directory.
     note: If enabled, then for each language: